SeSartaj/geov_hosting/README.md

 ## Issues

-- [] when draw is started a popup shows up, however if clicked anywhere else, the popup disapears and doesn't show up again
+- ~[] when draw is started a popup shows up, however if clicked anywhere else, the popup disapears and doesn't show up again~
-- [] when a plot is added, the modal doesn't close up and the popup also doesn't close up.
+- [] when a plot is added, ~the modal doesn't close up~ and the popup also doesn't close up.
--
+- [] when a marker is drawn on the map, error is thrown